We’re really looking forward to welcoming you back to Beamish!

 Before you visit Beamish

 For everyone’s safety all groups will need to pre-book beforehand.
 Spaces for groups will be limited and it may not be possible to take a booking for you on the day you hoped for.
-Activities on offer will also be limited to those we can safely carry out in line with COVID-19 Secure guidance.
-These are currently advertised on the Beamish website in the Learning section.
+Activities on offer will also be limited to those we can safely carry out in line with COVID-19 Secure guidance, you can find out more here.

 All groups will be invoiced on the day of their visit.
 You will only be charged for the pupils you bring.
 Entry is at a reduced rate for schools; pupils are charged at a rate of £6.50 each, with accompanying adults free in a ratio of 1:5 for over 5s, and 1:3 for under 5s.
 Pupils under 5 are free of charge, as are those who are classed as carers.